micropython/micropython/docs/library/zephyr.rst

    Returns the thread id of the current thread, which is used to reference the thread.

-.. function:: thread_analyze()
+.. function:: thread_analyze(cpu)

-   Runs the Zephyr debug thread analyzer on the current thread and prints stack size statistics in the format:
+   Runs the Zephyr debug thread analyzer on the current thread on the given cpu and prints stack size statistics in the format:

     "``thread_name``-20s: STACK: unused ``available_stack_space`` usage ``stack_space_used``
     / ``stack_size`` (``percent_stack_space_used`` %); CPU: ``cpu_utilization`` %"